george-hawkins/mini-quad-2023/tx-setup.md

 I tried various things, including trying to update it as if it were the Happymodel model that it's current firmware claimed it was and trying to update it via WiFi by connecting to it in access point mode (rather than connecting it to my home WiFi network which is what I eventually did).

 **Update:** it may be that holding down the tiny boot button on the RX, as it's powered up, might have resolved things - see these [Betaflight passthru notes](https://www.expresslrs.org/software/updating/betaflight-passthrough/).
 However, in the end, despite initial reservations, I was satisfied with the WiFi approach described in the next section.

+**Update 2:** the most bomb proof way to update an RX is to do the updating _before_ soldering it up to the FC using something like the BetaFPV ExpressLRS [recovery dongle](https://betafpv.com/products/expresslrs-recovery-dongle).
+The electronics of this dongle are completely generic - it's just equivalent to a 5V FTDI breakout, like this [one](https://www.sparkfun.com/products/9716) from Sparkfun.
+But the BetaFPV dongle is very cheap and, even better, comes with a pogo-pin adapter (needed for connecting to something like the RX without having to solder down connections).
+I have a pogo pin adapter (bought [here](https://www.aliexpress.com/item/4001197263516.html) on AliExpress) and an FTDI breakout - while a full FTDI breakout is a bit more capable (it also breaks out RTS and CTS), the combined cost is far more than the BetaFPV dongle.

 ### Updating via WiFi